pivot-access-ltd/bma-offline-docs/src/select-and-import-images.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/dbe44a827e70e318a6139c3e335019a6a27c4374.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/dbe44a827e70e318a6139c3e335019a6a27c4374.png"></a>
 rad-end

-rad-begin /deb/2.9/cli
 Optionally, a local mirror can be set up as the boot source.
 MAAS will then use it instead of the standard internet-based server.
 Local mirroring significantly reduces the time required import images.
-See [Local image mirror](/t/local-image-mirror/2812) for instructions. rad-end
+See [Local image mirror](/t/local-image-mirror/nnnn) for instructions.

-rad-begin /deb/2.9/ui
-Optionally, a local mirror can be set up as the boot source.
-MAAS will then use it instead of the standard internet-based server.
-Local mirroring significantly reduces the time required import images.
-See [Local image mirror](/t/local-image-mirror/2813) for instructions. rad-end

-rad-begin /deb/3.0/cli
-Optionally, a local mirror can be set up as the boot source.
-MAAS will then use it instead of the standard internet-based server.
-Local mirroring significantly reduces the time required import images.
-See [Local image mirror](/t/local-image-mirror/3983) for instructions. rad-end

-rad-begin /deb/3.0/ui
-Optionally, a local mirror can be set up as the boot source.
-MAAS will then use it instead of the standard internet-based server.
-Local mirroring significantly reduces the time required import images.
-See [Local image mirror](/t/local-image-mirror/3984) for instructions. rad-end

-rad-begin /snap/2.9/cli
-Optionally, a local mirror can be set up as the boot source.
-MAAS will then use it instead of the standard internet-based server.
-Local mirroring significantly reduces the time required import images.
-See [Local image mirror](/t/local-image-mirror/2806) for instructions. rad-end

-rad-begin /snap/2.9/ui
-Optionally, a local mirror can be set up as the boot source.
-MAAS will then use it instead of the standard internet-based server.
-Local mirroring significantly reduces the time required import images.
-See [Local image mirror](/t/local-image-mirror/2807) for instructions. rad-end

-rad-begin /snap/3.0/cli
-Optionally, a local mirror can be set up as the boot source.
-MAAS will then use it instead of the standard internet-based server.
-Local mirroring significantly reduces the time required import images.
-See [Local image mirror](/t/local-image-mirror/3981) for instructions. rad-end

-rad-begin /snap/3.0/ui
-Optionally, a local mirror can be set up as the boot source.
-MAAS will then use it instead of the standard internet-based server.
-Local mirroring significantly reduces the time required import images.
-See [Local image mirror](/t/local-image-mirror/3982) for instructions. rad-end

 rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui
 <a href="#heading--other-images"><h2 id="heading--other-images">Other images</h2></a>